heterodb/pg-strom/man/install.md

     - PG-Strom v3.0 requires PostgreSQL v11 or later.
     - Some of PostgreSQL APIs used by PG-Strom internally are not included in the former versions.
 - **CUDA Toolkit**
-    - PG-Strom requires CUDA Toolkit version 11.3 or later.
+    - PG-Strom requires CUDA Toolkit version 11.4 or later.
     - Some of CUDA Driver APIs used by PG-Strom internally are not included in the former versions.
+    - NVIDIA GPUDirect Storage (GDS) has been included in the CUDA Toolkit version 11.4 or later.
 }

 @ja:### GPUダイレクトSQL実行ドライバの選択